harrybergin24/Trading-Volatility/Variance_swap_trading/variance_swap.md

 $$

 $$
-v(T) = k \rightarrow \sigma ^2 = k  where \sigma  is the realised vol
+v(T) = k \rightarrow \sigma ^2 = k
 $$

-If you are shorting a variance swap you belvie that the realised voltilty will be less than the market actually thinks, and vice versa.
+where  $\sigma$  is the realised vol, if you are shorting a variance swap you belvie that the realised voltilty will be less than the market actually thinks, and vice versa.

 ## Dicussion of Methodlogys